 - Bees like big drifts of flowers with the type of design you’d find in an English or Cottage garden style

 - Bees get thirsty and need water, a bubbler fountain sunk into gravel or sand is ideal.
 Bubblers and Fountains

-- Bees like blue flowers, but also purples, yellow, and white.
+- They like blue flowers, but also purples, yellow, and white.
 Interestingly, they don’t like red flowers very well.

 - Bees like all season color- so choose plants to bloom in early, mid, to late season times.
 You will like that, too

-- Bees like sunny spots with some shelter from winds; most garden flowers do,too.
+- Sunny spots with some shelter from winds; most garden flowers do,too.